tom-clayton/Mopho-Controller/README.md

 Universal touchscreen midi controller.

-Sythn controller will allow midi control of up to 16 synths simulataneously.
+Midi control of hardware synths, soft-synths and midi controlled effects.

+Synth Controller runs one 'Setup' at a time.

-Setups consist of screens of controllers.
+Setups consist of one or more screens of controllers, activated with tabs in an action bar.

-Will contain a setup for a DSI Mopho as an example.
+A Setup for a DSI Mopho is provided as an example, more will follow.

-Custom setups programmed with kivy's kv language, utilising any kivy widgets for layout.

-Custom setups can controll multiple synths in one page or even one controller.
+Setups can control up to 16 midi devices in one page simultaneously.

+Each controller can control one or more midi paramters, even from different synths.
+And one parameter can be contolled by multiple controllers.

+Various types of controllers exist:

+    - Horizontal and vertical slide controllers.
+    - Swipe controllers.
+    - Toggle buttons.
+    - Radio buttons.
+    - Dropdown option lists.

-Will be able to load and save synth patches so can also be used as a librarian.
+Utiliy controllers allow loading, saving, sending and receiving synth patches so it also be used as a patch librarian.

+Custom setups can be made easily with kivy's kv language, utilising any kivy widgets for layout.

-Easily hackable to allow custom controllers
+Completely hackable to allow custom controllers and synths with unique features/options.